ByzantineFailure/pico-wifi/README.md

 wifi = pico_wifi.PicoWifi()
 wifi.init()
 ```

-Connect to the IP that is printed to the console (first value in the tuple, mine defaults to `192.168.4.1`) via http to see the credentials page.
+Connect to the wifi network that it stands up ("PicoWifi Adhoc", passwwrd "1234567890").
+Open a browser and connect to the IP that has been assigned to the Pico (first value in the tuple, mine defaults to `192.168.4.1`) via http to see the credentials page (e.g. `http://192.168.4.1`).

+**CONNECTING VIA `https://` WILL NOT WORK.**  Most browsers will try to do this automatically, so make sure you've added the `http://` explicitly.

 Advanced users who want control of how their connection is set up may use the methods exposed on any of the classes below.